Mata Nui Online Game II: The Final Chronicle

 - January 9, 2004 - The Championship, the final charms, and the endgame is shoddily tossed in.

 On February 9, 2004 the renovated Bionicle website was published, and the game was removed temporarily.
-Unfortunately, the files NixiesLibrary.swf and nokamaconversation.swf were accidentally deleted, and LEGO scrambled to get the files back from Templar, whose development contract was almost up.
-Neither file was recovered, and as a result the game was rendered unbeatable when its final (unintentional) revision was released on August 9, 2004, due to being unable to progress past the first area.
+Unfortunately, the files NixiesLibrary.swf and nokamaconversation.swf were accidentally deleted.
+This rendered the game, already unbeatable without cheats due to other issues, even more broken.
+Neither file was recovered, and as a result the loss of these files constituted the final (unintentional) revision that was released when the game returned to the site on August 9, 2004.

 The game has a debug mode left in, triggerable by typing "kapura" as the first key presses after the game is started.
 Successful activation is confirmed by a framerate counter appearing at the bottom of the screen.
 At this point, pressing different numbers trigger different things: